March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 More FanDuel offers for all users

-Beyond its exciting welcome bonus, FanDuel is rolling out several sportsbook promos for existing users.
-Here’s what’s available for today’s March Madness matchups:
+Along with its generous offer for new users, FanDuel is also rolling out a variety of exciting sportsbook promotions for current players.
+Here's what's on offer for today’s March Madness action:

-- Bet Back Token: Opt in to receive a token that provides a bonus bet refund if your wager doesn’t hit.
+- Bet Back Token: Opt in to receive a token that allows you to get a bonus bet refund if your wager doesn’t win.

-- Tourney Shuffle: Play a free game to receive a random selection of men’s college teams.
-You can reshuffle up to 20 times to build your ideal group—if all your teams make the Final Four, you’ll share a $100,000 prize pool.
+- Tourney Shuffle: Participate in a free game to collect a random selection of men’s college teams.
+You can shuffle up to 20 times to create your perfect lineup.
+If all your teams make it to the Final Four, you’ll share $100,000 in prizes.

-- NCAAB Parlay Boost Builder: Add more legs to your parlay to increase your potential payout by up to 105%.
+- NCAAB Parlay Boost Builder: Add more legs to your parlay and boost your potential winnings by up to 105%.

-- Bet Your Bracket: Wager on March Madness futures by building a parlay with your bracket picks.
+- Bet Your Bracket: Bet on your bracket by parlaying March Madness futures.

 How to claim $200 in bonus bets from FanDuel